sagaciouszu/cauldroncord-stuff/rules.md

     If you think a message might be grossly offensive to others, just don't send it.
 Any drama and slap fighting will be highlighted, and you will be pointed and laughed at.
 Possibly banned depending on severity.
 Don't push your luck.

 **5. Keep stuff to the correct channels**
     For example, keep memes to #imageboard.
-It's fine if you post something better fitting to another channel to #chatboard, but don't clog up the channel.
-Take it to the relevant one or #shareboard.
-Also, keep #mental-health for serious discussion, and treat it as such.
+It's fine if you post something better fitting to another channel to #chatboard.
+Keep #mental-health for serious discussion, and treat it as such.
 We at the Sex Cauldron want to remove the stigma from mental illness and help people to not feel so alone or helpless in this post-COVID world.

 **6. Follow Discord TOS**
     Every member here needs to follow the Discord Terms of Service, for example, their age requirement.
 You are not exempt from this because you've been around for a while or contribute financially.
 Needs of the many and all that. (<https://discord.com/terms>)

 **7. NSFW Content**
     Keep Not Safe For Work content out of this guild.
-There may be underage people here, and plus, there are enough other servers out there for you to not have to bring it here.
+There may be underage people here, and plus, there's enough places out there already.

 **8. Patreon Content**
     We don't allow Patreon pay-walled content to be posted in this guild in any form and will ban you on sight and inform the creator, don't be a dick.
-Don't post links to it or direct files. <@163638850906882048> grew up with piracy on floppies and cds.
-People still deserve to get paid for their work, especially the small-time creators.

 **9. Self-promotion**
     Don't advertise your own content here without prior authorisation.
 This includes streams, YT channels and Discord guild invites.
 This rule may not be enforced if the content is relevant to the discussion.
 If you're an up-and-coming host or artist or whatever, just talk to <@163638850906882048> first.
 That's all we ask.